Locked-in syndrome: Research

 New brain–computer interfaces (BCIs) may provide future remedies.
 One effort in 2002 allowed a fully locked-in patient to answer yes-or-no questions.
 In 2006, researchers created and successfully tested a neural interface which allowed someone with locked-in syndrome to operate a web browser using an infared camera, navigating a keyboard through selecting letters by blinking or staring at one for a specific period of time.
 Some scientists have reported that they have developed a technique that allows locked-in patients to communicate via sniffing with nasal pressure being converted to electrical signals.

 For the first time in 2020, a 34-year-old German patient, paralyzed since 2015 (later also the eyeballs) managed to communicate through an implant capable of reading brain activity.

-Other communication initiatives have involved utilizing salivary pH as a proxy of yes/no answers, such as by using mental manipulation for a patient train themselves to vary their salivary pH with mental food imagery such as lemon/milk.
+Other communication initiatives have involved utilizing salivary pH as a proxy of yes/no answers, such as by using mental manipulation for a patient train themselves to vary their salivary pH with mental food imagery such as lemons or milk.
 Pupil dilation of a patient at bedside has also been used to signal responses using mental arithmetic.
 These options might be especially of use in instances of more severe locked-in syndrome pathology where eye movements are more restricted, or as an immediate precaution that is cost effective before a more personalized brain-computer interface can be developed.